Physics

 ResetSpatialQueryIndex

-Resets the cached spatial query index used by functions like QueryNearest.
-The spatial query index is cleared by itself at the end of each tick and after each physics simulation.
-Any changes to bodies or colliders after these times will not be reflected in the cached index without calling this function.
+Resets the spatial query index used by functions like QueryNearest.
+The spatial query index is updated automatically once per tick during the physics simulation.
+Unless you call this function, any changes to bodies or colliders will not be reflected in the spatial query index until the next physics tick.
 Calculating the spatial query index is computationally expensive so it is recommended to only call this function only when necessary.

 Speed